deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 # Step 3
 Create folder "i18n" and its subfolder "locales" in src folder and add the language files as json

-The translations of our custom text messages will be stored for each language in a separate .json file.Create the JSON file src/i18n/locales/nb.json for the Norwegion translation and create an en.json file english
+The translations of our custom text messages will be stored for each language in a separate .json file.
+Create the JSON file src/i18n/locales/nb.json for the Norwegian translation and create an en.json file english

 Add translated messages from JSON files: